FastAPI monitoring made easy

 Apitally allows you to track API usage per consumer.

-To enable this, you can associate requests with consumers in your application by setting the apitally_consumer
+To enable this, you can associate requests with consumers using the set_consumer

-authenticated user.
-You could do this anywhere within your existing authentication code, or in a dedicated function, like in the example
+You could do this anywhere within your existing authentication code, or in a dedicated dependency, like in the example below.

 app = FastAPI(dependencies=[Depends(identify_consumer)])